-AquaCon will develop Atlantic salmon production on the Eastern Shore of Maryland in the United States.
-AquaCon has options to purchase land, with their permits for water intake and discharge to produce around 50,000 tons HOG and with a potential to grow more than 100,000 tons HOG.
+AquaCon will develop Atlantic salmon production on the East Coast of the United States.
+AquaCon has options to purchase land, and working with permits for water intake and discharge to produce around 50,000 tons HOG and with a potential to grow more than 100,000 tons HOG.
 Initial production volume target of 50,000 tons will be phased in over six years and with three phases each with around 16,000 tons HOG annual production.

-All four sites are located on the Eastern Shore of Maryland with access to well water of optimal quality.
-These locations have direct access to main highways and rail transportation to large U.S. consumer markets, with more than 70 million people with highest U.S. per capita salmon consumption.
-The four different nearby sites are chosen to de-risk operations.
-All sites have access to abundant fresh water from several aquifers.
-All sites also have access to water discharge through public waste water treatment plants.
-The sites are located in the counties of Caroline and Dorchester.
+All sites will be located on the East Coast of US with access to water of optimal quality.
+These locations will have direct access to main highways and rail transportation to large U.S. consumer markets, with more than 70 million people with highest U.S. per capita salmon consumption.
+The different sites are chosen to de-risk operations.
+All sites also have access to water discharge through waste water treatment plants.

 Contractor and construction management

 RAUCH Inc. is a Project Management and Civil Engineering firm with headquarters in the Delmarva region.
 Their services include full Project Site Development for large-scale industrial sites.
-RAUCH Inc. will provide all civil engineering/site engineering design, surveying, architectural, structural, MEP and construction period services.
 Whiting Turner will be responsible for construction management.
 They have extensive experience with wastewater, aquaculture and large-scale site projects.
 Whiting Turner has a turnover of USD 13bn and is located in Baltimore and on the Eastern Shore of Maryland.

-Strong ties to the local community have been a priority from the very beginning, and our company has strong backing from both the Maryland Department of Commerce and the Maryland Department of the Environment.
-It also has the support of the Caroline County Commissioners and Mayor of Federalsburg.
+Strong ties to the local community have been a priority from the very beginning, and our company has strong backing from both the Department of Commerce and the Department of the Environment.

 “We look forward to working with you and hope the success of your project will lead to collaboration between the Maryland Department of the Environment and AquaCon AS for many more environmentally sustainable projects in Maryland.”